KernelGPT: Enhanced Kernel Fuzzing via Large Language Models: Implementation

 \parabf{Iterative analysis.} We design a structured prompt template to facilitate interaction with \llm{s} for the kernel code analysis.
 For instance, Figure~\ref{fig:step1} presents the first two steps of identifier deduction (\S~\ref{subsec:id-deduction}) for the device mapper driver.
 The \CodeIn{dm\_ctl\_ioctl} handler, registered as the \CodeIn{ioctl} handler, offloads its entire functionality to another function, \CodeIn{ctl\_ioctl}.
 As a result, after examining \CodeIn{dm\_ctl\_ioctl}, \llm{s} are unable to deduce any identifier values and designate \CodeIn{ctl\_ioctl} as the absent function.
 Then \tech extracts the source code for \CodeIn{ctl\_ioctl} and, together with the unknown information returned by the first step, re-queries \llm{s}.
 In the second round, \llm{s} successfully identifies one identifier value, \CodeIn{DM\_VERSION}, while other values related to the function \CodeIn{lookup\_ioctl} remain undetermined.
 Thus, \llm{s} report \CodeIn{DM\_VERSION} as one identifier value and \CodeIn{lookup\_ioctl} as the missing function, which will be analyzed in the next step to infer more identifier values.

+We set the default value of \CodeIn{MAX\_ITER} to 5 (Line~\ref{line:max-iter}, Algorithm~\ref{algo:analyze}).
+For efficiency, our implementation caches and reuses results from previously explored paths.
+With these configurations, we observed no termination issues throughout our experiments.

 \parabf{Specification generation.} Rather than generating descriptions for all possible drivers and sockets, we focus on those not covered by existing specifications, which are often less thoroughly tested.
 We select drivers and sockets activated in our configuration, excluding ones used for debugging (e.g., \CodeIn{/dev/gup\_test}) or requiring specific hardware/architecture, as testing them would be meaningless or impractical.
+This filtering process is largely automated: debug drivers are easily identified by their \CodeIn{\_test} suffix, and hardware-specific drivers can be filtered by focusing only on bootable modules.

 \parabf{Validation.} We leverage two tools in \syzkaller, \CodeIn{syz-extract} and \CodeIn{syz-generate} to validate the generated specifications, which can detect many types of errors, including issues such as undefined types, wrong macro names, unmatched dependencies, and more.